ComposableFi/mantis_sdk/README.md

 ## 🗺️ Navigation

-Our magical CLI offers the following pathways:
+Our CLI offers the following pathways:

 - 🌞 `solana`: For Solana -> Solana single domain intents
 - 🌙 `ethereum`: For Ethereum -> Ethereum single domain intents
-- 🌠 `solana-ethereum`: For the daring Solana -> Ethereum cross-domain journey
+- 🌠 `solana-ethereum`: For the daring Solana -> Ethereum cross-domain
-- 🌌 `ethereum-solana`: For the brave Ethereum -> Solana cross-domain expedition
+- 🌌 `ethereum-solana`: For the brave Ethereum -> Solana cross-domain

 ## 🧭 Command Details